 The asset revaluation reserve relates to property, plant and equipment measured at fair value in accordance with applicable Australian Accounting Standards.
+Refer to Note 15 for details of revaluation increments.

 Hedging reserve

 The hedging reserve is used to record the effective portion of the gains or losses on hedging instruments in cash flow hedges that have not settled.
 Amounts are recognised in profit or loss when the associated hedged transactions affect the profit or loss statement or as part of the cost of an asset if non-monetary.